sagautam5/laravel-email-blocker/README.md

     'App\Mail\WelcomeMail',
 ],
 ```

+By default, emails are not blocked for any mailable

 #### Time Window Block
 This rule blocks emails during a specific time window within given timezone.
 Configure start and end times: